UHvibe/UHvibe.github.io/index.md

 <h2>About UHvibe</h2>

-<p>UHvibe is a Meteor application allowing the University of Hawaii community to meet with people of similar music vibes.</p>
+<p>UHvibe is a Meteor application that allows the University of Hawaii community to meet with people of similar music vibes.</p>

 <h2>Landingpage</h2>